Charis-Sky/Jetbrains-Academy-ASCII-Mirror-Project/README.md

 # Jetbrains-Academy-ASCII-Mirror-Project
-I will post here the solutions for every step of the project "ASCII Mirror" by Jetbrains academy.
-I hope that I will finish this repo soon, so that I can help you with this project.
+I have posted here the solutions for every step of the project "ASCII Mirror" by Jetbrains academy.
+I hope that this repository is helpful to you, although I do not recommend using it, as it is better for you to try it on your own.